Chiang Ching-kuo

-Chiang Ching-kuo (/ˈtʃæŋtʃɪŋˈkwəʊ/, 27 April 1910 – 13 January 1988) was a Chinese politician.
-The eldest and only biological son of President Chiang Kai-shek, he held numerous posts in the government of the Republic of China and ended martial law in 1987.
-He served as the third premier of the Republic of China between 1972 and 1978 and was the third president of the Republic of China from 1978 until his death in 1988.
+Chiang Ching-kuo (/ˈtʃæŋtʃɪŋˈkwəʊ/, 27 April 1910 – 13 January 1988) was a Chinese and Taiwanese statesman and diplomat who served as the president of the Republic of China from 1978 until his death in 1988.
+A member of the Kuomintang (KMT), he was the party's chairman from 1975 to 1988, and acted as the nation’s de facto leader by holding the office of the Premier from 1972 to 1978.
+His presidency was defined by the end of martial law in Taiwan and the beginning of political liberalization.

-Born in Zhejiang during the rule of the Qing dynasty, Ching-kuo was sent as a teenager to study in the Soviet Union during the First United Front in 1925, when his father's Nationalist Party and the Chinese Communist Party were in alliance.
+Born in Fenghua, Chekiang.
+Chiang was the eldest and only biological son of President Chiang Kai-shek.
+He was sent as a teenager to study in the Soviet Union during the First United Front in 1925, when his father's Nationalist Party and the Chinese Communist Party were in alliance.
 Before his education in the USSR, he attended school in Shanghai and Beijing, where he became interested in socialism and communism.
-He attended university in the USSR and spoke Russian fluently, but when the Chinese Nationalists violently broke with the Communists, Joseph Stalin sent him to work in a steel factory in the Ural Mountains.
+He attended university in the USSR and spoke Russian fluently, but when the Chinese Nationalists purged the Communists, Joseph Stalin sent him to work in a steel factory in the Ural Mountains.
 There, Chiang met and married Faina Vakhreva.
 With war between China and Japan imminent in 1937, Stalin sent the couple to China.
 During the war, Ching-kuo's father gradually came to trust him, and gave him more and more responsibilities, including administration.

 After the Japanese surrender, Ching-kuo was tasked with and effectively reduced corruption in Shanghai.
-The victory of the Communists in 1949 drove the Chiang family and their ROC government to retreat to Taiwan.
+The victory of the Communists in 1949 drove the Chiang family and their Kuomintang government to retreat to Taiwan.
 Ching-kuo was first given control of the secret police, a position he retained until 1965 and in which he used arbitrary arrests and torture to ensure tight control as part of the White Terror.
 He then became Minister of Defense (1965–1969), Vice-Premier (1969–1972) and Premier (1972–1978).
 After his father's death in 1975, he took leadership of the Kuomintang (KMT) as chairman, and was elected president in 1978 and again in 1984.

 Under his tenure as president, the government of the Republic of China in Taiwan, while remaining authoritarian, became more open and tolerant of political dissent.
 Chiang courted Taiwanese voters, and reduced the preference for those who came from the mainland after World War II.
-Toward the end of his life, Chiang decided to relax government controls on the media and speech, and allowed Han Chinese born in Taiwan into positions of power, including his eventual successor Lee Teng-hui.
-He was the last president of the Republic of China to be born during the rule of the Qing dynasty.
-Ching-kuo was credited for his Soviet-inspired city planning policies, economic development with Ten Major Construction Projects in Taiwan, efforts to clamp down on corruption, as well as the democratic transition of Taiwan and gradually shifting away from the authoritarian dictatorial rule of his own father Chiang Kai-shek.
+Toward the end of his life, Chiang decided to relax government controls on the media and speech, and allowed Benshengren into positions of power, including his eventual successor Lee Teng-hui.
+Chiang was credited for his Soviet-inspired city planning policies, economic development with Ten Major Construction Projects in Taiwan, efforts to clamp down on corruption, as well as the democratic transition of Taiwan and gradually shifting away from the authoritarian dictatorial rule of his own father Chiang Kai-shek.